-Aboriginal Boys' Training Home, Kinchela, Case Papers is a series of files, relating to children who resided at the Kinchela Training Home for Aboriginal Boys.
+Aboriginal Boys' Training Home, Kinchela, Case Papers is a series of files, relating children who resided at the Kinchela Training Home for Aboriginal Boys.
 The children ranged in age from approximately 7 to 17 years.
-The files vary in size and content, and the series is incomplete.
+The files vary in size and content and only relate to a small number of residents of Kinchela.
+This series is incomplete.

 Due to the sensitive nature of these records access is restricted.
 Persons wishing to view these records must first contact the Department of Aboriginal Affairs.